PostHog/posthog.com/contents/blog/cypress-end-to-end-tests.md

 ### Github Actions

-So that's all well and cool, but what about making sure that in a fit of intense focus and momentum we don't inadvertantly push a breaking change to master?
+So that's all well and cool, but what about making sure that in a fit of intense focus and momentum we don't inadvertently push a breaking change to master?
 We need someone or something to act as a gatekeeper to keep us from from shooting ourselves in the foot.
 We need CI.

 We could use Travis, or Jekins, or CircleCI...but as you may have noticed we keep almost everything about PostHog in Github, from our product roadmap, issues, this blog, everything is in Github.
-So it made sense to us to keep our CI in Github if we could and decided to give Github Actions a test.
+So it made sense to us to keep our CI in Github if we could.
+We decided to give Github Actions a test.
 So far, we have loved it.

-[Github actions](https://github.com/features/actions) are basically a workflow you can trigger off events that occure on your Github repo.
-We trigger ours off the creation of a pull request.
-We also require that our actions all return 👍 before you can merge your PR into master.
+[Github actions](https://github.com/features/actions) are basically a workflow you can trigger from events that occure on your Github repo.
+We trigger ours on the creation of a pull request.
+We also require that our actions all return 👍&nbsp;&nbsp;before you can merge your PR into master.
 Thus, we keep master clean.

-To make sure that things are only imporoving with our modifications we first re-run our Django unit and integration tests just to make sure that our customers final environment things are still going to behave as expected and that there was nothing unique about your dev environment that could have fooled the tests into a false sense of awesome.
+To make sure that things are only improving with our modifications, we first re-run our Django unit and integration tests just to make sure that in our customers final environment things are still going to behave as expected.
+We need to be sure that there was nothing unique about your dev environment that could have fooled the tests into a false sense of awesome.
 You can check out how we set this up here [Django github actions](https://github.com/PostHog/posthog/blob/master/.github/workflows/pythonapp.yml)

 The second round of poking we do with our app is we hit it with Cypress tests that we discussed earlier.
 These boot up our app and click through workflows just as a user would, asserting along the way that things look and behave as we would expect.
 You can check out how we've setup our [Cypress action here](https://github.com/PostHog/posthog/blob/master/.github/workflows/e2e.yml)

 ### Caching

 We ran up upon an issue though.
 Installing python dependencies, javascript dependencies, building our frontend app, booting up a chromium browser...this all takes a lot of time.
 We are impatient.
 We want instant gratifiction, at least when it comes to our code.
 Most of this stuff doesn't even change between commits on a PR anyways.
 Why are we spending valuable time and resources towards having things be repulled and rebuilt?
-Thats where we ended up using one of the best features of Github Actions: the [cache step](https://github.com/actions/cache)
+Thats where we ended up using one of the best features of Github Actions: the [cache step](https://github.com/actions/cache).

 Using the cache step we can cache the results of pulling python dependencies or javascript dependencies.
-This is a solid chunk of time if you have ever messed around with watching yarn sort out the deps for a large frontend project.
+This saves a chunk of time if you have ever messed around with watching yarn sort out the deps for a large frontend project.
 Check it out:

 #### How we manage caching the cache for pip: